chrisquince/DESMAN/README.md

 DEF_LINE_FILE = "/home/chris/native/Databases/nr/FASTA/all_taxa_lineage_notnone.tsv"
 ```

-Those need to be changed to the location of the files on your system after gunzipping.
-Or those locations passed as arguments (perhaps easier).
 We calculate the gene length in amino acids before running this.
 Then we can assign the contigs and genes called on them:
 ```